keikai/doc/dev-ref/Migrate_from_ZSS.md

 * [Library Property Name](Configuration)

-# Migrate from ZssApp
+# Migrate ZSS App to Keikai App
-If you are using [ZssApp](https://www.zkoss.org/wiki/ZK_Spreadsheet_Essentials/Using_Spreadsheet_in_ZK/Spreadsheet_App), and you want to migrate it to KeikaiApp.
-Here are the steps:
+If you have been using [ZSS App](https://www.zkoss.org/wiki/ZK_Spreadsheet_Essentials/Using_Spreadsheet_in_ZK/Spreadsheet_App), and you wish to migrate it to Keikai App, here are the steps:

 1. [Download keikai-app](https://keikai.io/download) <br/>
-Since the API package names change, you can't run the original ZssApp war by just replace JARs.
+Since the API package names are changed, you can't just run the original ZSS App war with Keikai JARs.
+You will have to download Keikai App war file instead.
+Choose either the OSE edition or the EE edition based on the edition you are currently with.
 2. Move Excel files from zssapp to keikai-app <br/>
-The default place to store Excel files is at `/WEB-INF/books/`.
-Or you might specify another path in `zk.xml` with the property `zssapp.repository.root`.
+The default folder to store Excel files is `/WEB-INF/books/`.
+If you have previously specified another path in `zk.xml` with the property `zssapp.repository.root`, then the files will be in the folder you specified.
+Copy these files from the folder to the corresponding folder in Keikai app.
 3. Migrate `zk.xml` from zssapp to keikai-app <br/>
-Copy `/WEB-INF/zk.xml` from the previous zssapp to keikai-app's `/WEB-INF/zk.xml` because Keikai app still reads old property keys for backward compatibility.
+Copy `/WEB-INF/zk.xml` from the previous zssapp and overwrite keikai-app's `/WEB-INF/zk.xml`.
+No additional change is required because Keikai app is made ready for backward compatibile and can read old(ZSS) property keys in zk.xml.